jessarock/pe-projects/journal/journal.md

 -what is returned is just a string
 -it's important to remember that you're making all of these dynamic decisions based on that simple string of characters

+**None of this made any sense so I met with the team and rewatched the video and now I feel a lot better.**

+- monster-zone/?name=derek --the query parameter starts after the question mark
+- this is creating a whole new url it was monster-zone and now it's monster-zone/?derek=name

+-$_GET[] is an associative array
+-$name = $_GET["name"];

+echo $name;

+-you(the user) might click a button to request items on a page to be built in some order (maybe least expensive to most expensive) -- that request rebuilds the page

+-blog example: a blog isn't hundred of html pages that have been typed up by hand.
+It's a few different templates that are being hydrated by different data.

+-$_GET = an associative array of variables passed to the current script via the URL parameters (aka query string).

 ## January 11, 2023